davidegaspar/davidegaspar/RESUME.md

 #### Javascript Developer @ eFinancialCareers Team - 1 year
 - Responsible to continuously improve our WebStore product (AngularJS) with analytics, A/B Testing solutions, and Business features, as well as End to End tests (Protractor).
-- Augmented the UI projects with build and optimisation tools, as a way to improve the development flow (Gulp and NPM).
+- Augmented the UI projects with build and optimization tools, as a way to improve the development flow (Gulp and NPM).
 - Lead an effort to improve our team's git workflow by simplifying the branching strategy and Pull Requests flow.
 - Built several development environments using Vagrant to speed up the On-boarding process and help with the team's Windows to Mac migration.